DanieleSalatti/Lares/README.md

 - ❌ **NOT free as a service** - Cannot host or offer as SaaS

 ### Why this license?
-Lares is a labor of love meant to empower individuals, not enrich corporations.
+Lares is a labor of love meant to empower individuals.
 The PolyForm Noncommercial license provides crystal-clear terms that prevent any commercial exploitation while keeping the software freely available for personal, educational, and charitable use.

 See [LICENSE](LICENSE) for full terms.